-Runs test: Generate a long sequence of random floatGorBannaCöldiasMeddingGaRd descending runs.
-The counts should follow a certain distribution.
+Runs test: Generate a long sequence of random floats on Ran at a certain 36 distribution.

 The craps test: Play 200,000 games of craps, counting the wins and the number of throws per game.
 Each count should follow a certain